jakobii/discord-ps/README.md

 ## Use Cases
 An IT dept desides to use *Discord* instead of *Slack* becuase it has more group management features for free.
 The team has many powershell scripts running everywhere and would like to be notified of any abnormal status automatically.
-To save themselves a little time they could to free module.
+To save themselves a little time they could use this free module.